nozerowu/OS_PROJECT/README.md

 We need to create a transmission map.
 We will use the result of the dark channel to create the `t(x)`.
 Based on the article the function looks like following. ```t(x) = 1 – defog * darkchannel / AirLight```.
 Here the defog is a value between 0 to 1.
 This value would create the image depth.

 #### Step#3 Estimate intensity of atmospheric light:
-Find the top 0.1% brightest pixels in the dark channel then choose one with highest intensity as the representing of atmospheric light.
+In order to find the intensity of atmospheric light, we pick the 0.1% haze pixels in the dark chnnel, then we compare with the original image then we pick the highest intensity value as the atmospheric light.

 #### Step#4 Clarify image:
 Finally, the image is clarified by: ```J(x)=(I(x)- A)/max(t(x), t0)+A```